DaFluffyPotato/pygame-grass/README.md

-### An efficient pure Python/Pygame grass module written by DaFluffyPotato.
+### An efficient pure Python/Pygame grass module.
 Feel free to use however you'd like.

 Please see grass_demo.py for an example of how to use GrassManager.